Let's make multi layer tablets

 A tablet-within-tablet design makes multilayer formulations a good solution for repeat-action products.
 But their pharmacological effectiveness depends on the correct disintegration ability of the outer tablet.

 Traditionally, starches and clays have been used as disintegrants by attracting water into the tablet.
 However, these may occupy up to a fifth of the weight of the final tablet.
-Specially developed disintegrants offer higher effectivity at a lower concentration.
-The main categories of these superdisintegrants are crospovidone, croscarmellose sodium, and sodium starch glycolate
+Specially developed disintegrants like Crospividone, Croscarmellose Sodium and Sodium Starch Glycote offer higher effectiveness at a lower concentration.
+These three make up the main categories of superdisintegrants.

 Polypharmacy is a growing area of interest in medication.
 It finds an effective solution in multilayer tablets by administering a minimum of 5 medicines at regular intervals.